UtkuBilenDemir/boggle/README.md

 Boggle

-University group project; creating a solver for the board game boggle.
+-> A solver for the board game boggle.